Chip Review (September 2023): best app for saving?

 Overdraft

-To activate this, just go down to the saving setting and click ‘overdraft saves’.
+To activate this, just go down to the saving settings and click ‘overdraft saves’.

-chip gives you more control over your saving by utilising the ‘minimum bank balance’ feature.
+Chip gives you more control over your savings by utilising the ‘minimum bank balance’ feature.

 After confirming, you won’t have to worry about money being taken from your account in a period where you may need it all.